 This approach, however, has shortcomings, because demand and output data vary significantly across years.
-The capacity value estimated based on one-year of time series data would not provide a reasonable estimate of the long-term contribution of intermittent resources to adequacy.
-The use of historical data over multiple years is thus preferred.
+The capacity value estimated based on one-year of time series data would not provide a reasonable estimate of the long-term contribution of intermittent resources to adequacy.136 The use of historical data over multiple years is thus preferred.

-For instance, the IEEE Wind Capacity Value Task Force paper recommends that hourly demand and wind output data should be paired chronologically.
+135 For instance, the IEEE Wind Capacity Value Task Force paper recommends that hourly demand and wind output data should be paired chronologically.
 Refer to A Keane et al., 'Capacity Value of Wind Power', in IEEE Transactions on Power Systems, vol. 26, 2011, 564-572, http://ieeexplore.ieee.org/document/5565546/.

-For instance, Hasche et al. investigated how many years of historical data can suitably forecast a long-term average capacity value of wind resources in the Irish power system.
+136 For instance, Hasche et al. investigated how many years of historical data can suitably forecast a long-term average capacity value of wind resources in the Irish power system.
 They showed that a one-year capacity valuation can produce volatile results that can under or overestimate a 10-year result by 10 to 20 per cent.
-Refer to B Hasche, A Keane & M O'Malley, 'Capacity Value of Wind Power, Calculation, and Data Requirements: the Irish Power System Case', in IEEE Transactions on Power Systems, vol. 26, 2011, 420-430.
+Refer to B Hasche, A Keane & M O'Malley, 'Capacity Value of Wind Power, Calculation, and Data

 There is a trade-off to the use of long-period historical time series data.
 Electricity demand varies across years.
 For capacity valuation, it is important to capture weather-driven changes in electricity demand that are more likely to be correlated with the output of intermittent generators, such as wind and solar farms.
 Historical time series for demand, however, contain the impact of economic activity, changes in energy efficiency and other drivers of demand.
-If the calculation of capacity value does not address the effect of these changes, the LOLP or LOLE is not comparable across the years; capacity value results may be biased towards those years that have had the highest non-weather-induced consumption.
+If the calculation of capacity value does not address the effect of these changes, the LOLP or LOLE is not comparable across the years; capacity value results may be biased towards those years that have had the highest non-weather-induced consumption.137